-- Town Council staff considering the use of, or wishing to use, social media as a channel for a project or campaign must first discuss and agree this with the Town Clerk and Mayor. - Social media channels already featuring the Council's logo or branding must comply with brand guidelines. - The unauthorised use of the Town Council logo or branding on social media channels may result in action under the disciplinary procedure. - Individual employees must not post any items on sites unless this has been reviewed by a colleague or Councillor before publication to avoid unintentional errors being posted.
+• Town Council staff considering the use of, or wishing to use, social media as a channel for a project or campaign must first discuss and agree this with the Town Clerk and Mayor.

+• Social media channels already featuring the Council's logo or branding must comply with brand guidelines.

+• The unauthorised use of the Town Council logo or branding on social media channels may result in action under the disciplinary procedure.

+• Individual employees must not post any items on sites unless this has been reviewed by a member of the management team, colleague, or Councillor before publication to avoid unintentional errors or misrepresentation.
+A clear audit trail should be maintained for significant posts.